Vicki Nantz Films.com

 Sally Hewit, Orlando PFLAG

 Vicki Nantz is a graduate of Florida State University.
-The award-winning producer/director spent two decades in broadcast and cable television where she directed hundreds of hours of programming.
-Now Vicki only produces documentaries and films about real people and important subjects that matter to her.
+The award-winning producer/director spent her career in broadcast and cable television where she directed hundreds of hours of programming.
+Now Vicki only produces documentary films about important subjects that matter to her.

 First Name